guilhermegch/blog/_tabs/about.md

 Welcome to my blog!

 Since I'm always learning something new, it's impossible to remember everything in detail.
 Sometimes I get information from various places and don't remember exactly where I've founded it.
 Now, I want to keep some of these things written.
-Those are the purpose of this blog: be an **archive** while make me **practice my English**.
+Those are the purposes of this blog: be an **archive** while make me **practice my English**.

 ## Who am I? ##
 ---
-My name is Guilherme, and I'm a Brazillian student who loves tech in general.
+My name is Guilherme, and I'm a Brazillian electrical engineering student who loves tech in general.

 ![Image of me](https://avatars.githubusercontent.com/guilhermegch){: width="200"}